KotlinRL/open-rl-kotlin-grpc-client/README.md

 ---

-> **Open RL Env:** Standardizing RL environment interfaces for a multi-language, multi-platform world.
+> **Open RL Kotlin gRPC Client:**
+> The JVM-native way to connect RL agents to any modern RL environment—local, cloud, or distributed.